 “In 2005, the Indian language scholar Ives Goddard of the Smithsonian Institution published a remarkable and consequential study of redskin’s early history.
 His findings shifted the dates for the word’s first appearance in print by more than a century and shed an awkward light on the contemporary debate.
 Goddard found, in summary, that “the actual origin of the word is entirely benign.“

 Redskin, he learned, had not emerged first in English or any European language.
-The English term, in fact, derived from Native American phrases involving the color red in combination with terms for flesh, skin, and man.
-These phrases were part of a racial vocabulary that Indians often used to designate themselves in opposition to others whom they (like the Europeans) called black, white, and so on.
+The English term is derived from Native American phrases involving the color red in combination with terms for flesh, skin, and man.
+These phrases were part of a racial vocabulary that Indians often used to designate themselves in opposition to others they (like the Europeans) called black, white, and so on.

 Skinner would go on to show numerous different reasons and historical facts to demonstrate why the term “Redskin” was not racist at all.
 And you know what?
 He is right.
 What is important to note here is that the term was a SELF-GIVEN description that everyone else ran with.
 Sound familiar?
 It should.

 Are there some people who find the term “Redskin” offensive?
 Sure, but that offense is usually created out of ignorance.
-There are some blacks who find the term “African-American” offensive too.
+Some blacks find the term “African-American” offensive too.
 However, the term African-American does not apply to all blacks, just as Native American does not apply to all reds… just as Caucasian does not apply to all whites.
 See what I mean?

-Ironically, the Washington Redskins have a very strong fan base in the “Native American” community.
-I am reminded of Roy Hawthorne; a “Native American” and vice president of the Navajo Code Talkers Association.
+Ironically, the Washington Redskins have a solid fan base in the “Native American” community.
+I am reminded of Roy Hawthorne, a “Native American” and vice president of the Navajo Code Talkers Association.
 Back in 2013, he appeared at a Washington Redskins home football game against the San Francisco 49ers with a few other heroes that he served with.

-For clarity, they were being honored for their service in World War II.
-At that event, he said that the team name is a symbol of loyalty and courage — not a slur as asserted by critics who want it changed (AP, 2013).
+For clarity, they were honored for their service in World War II.
+At that event, he said that the team name symbolizes loyalty and courage, not a slur asserted by critics who want it changed (AP, 2013).
 He went on to say that he would endorse the name if asked.

 And what are we to think about him wearing Washington Redskin gear?
 Does this not say it all?
 I really doubt that he would wear it if it were so offensive.

-Of course, if you’re still not swayed, then here is something else to consider.
-The Washington Redskins logo was actually designed by Native American Walter “Blackie” Wetzel and depicts a member of the Blackfeet tribe.
-Specifically, it depicts John “Two Guns” White Calf, a Blackfeet Chief who also happens to appear on the Buffalo Nickel.
+Of course, if you’re still not swayed, here is something else to consider.
+The Washington Redskins logo was actually designed by Native American Walter “Blackie” Wetzel and depicted a member of the Blackfeet tribe.
+Specifically, it shows John “Two Guns” White Calf, a Blackfeet Chief who also happens to appear on the Buffalo Nickel.
 And if that wasn’t enough, then know that “according to Wetzel’s son, Lance, the logo is not offensive, but rather evokes a sense of pride.”

 It should not be too difficult to see how these seemingly minor contortions that we continue to discuss have been blown way out of proportion and used to dismantle the very foundation that the Constitution was set up to ensure.
 Stop giving in to the narrative and come together!